zoejaeger/Project-3-Team-24/README.md

       - Tane - Tests all insatllations.
 Write test cases for the team

-      - X - Ensures Plan is done.
+      - Zoe - Ensures Plan is done.

-      - Help to install SFML on all team computers
+      - [ALL] Help to install SFML on all team computers

       - X - Ensure Robot is built